kit-ty-kate/visitors/doc/from-visitors-to-iterators.md

                        concrete = true; ancestors = ["delayed_tree_monoid"] }]
 ```

-This approach is pleasant insofar as one controls exactly where `delay`s are
+This approach is pleasant insofar as one controls exactly where delays are
 inserted.
 However, it requires copying the type definition, which may be
 unpleasant.
 Another approach is described
 [further on](#variant-avoiding-duplication-of-the-type-definition).